Ziyadelbanna/Object-oriented/README.md

 # Object-oriented

->_This repository contains projects which were created using oop concepts and design._
+>_This repository contains application which were built using oop concepts and design._